markpmlim/OptimizingImageProcessing/Readme.md

     }
 }
 ```
-The playground will crash when the code is executed.
-The *pixelSize* paramter should be 1.
+The playground will crash when the code  above is executed.
+The *pixelSize* parameter should be 1.
+Why?

-Printing one of the planar buffers (source or destination) will display a line similar to the one below:
+When one of the planar buffers (source or destination) is printed a line similar to the one below is displayed:

     vImage_Buffer(data: Optional(0x00007f80e9849000), height: 768, width: 1024, rowBytes: 1024)

-The *width* and *rowBytes* properties are both equal.
+The *width* and *rowBytes* properties of the vImage_Buffer object are both equal.
 If the *pixelSize* is 4, then the *rowBytes* property should be 4096.
 <br />

 ## Development Plaftorm